-But, to offer the playability of an electric guitar on a guitar that also sounds good acoustically, there is an unfortunate trade-off between tone and playability, as anyone who has fitted out their acoustic guitar with electric guitar strings will have observed.
+To offer the playability of an electric guitar on a guitar that also sounds good acoustically, means there is an unfortunate trade-off between tone and playability.

 With this in mind, stay tuned at the end of this list for an explanation of the differences between acoustic and electric guitars, and how you can make your acoustic guitar play more like an electric.